VIDA-NYU/Taxis-Vis-Frontend/README.md

 including **@VIDA-NYU**.

-Consider the **customisable toolbar**: Leaflet and react-Leaflet provides basic drawing and spatial querying, but lacks easy customisation and event handling.
+Consider the **customisable toolbar**: Leaflet and react-Leaflet provides basic drawing and spatial querying, but lacks easy access to customisation as well as event handling.
-We can think contributing to the urban analytics community by developing a reusable, modular toolbar for spatial selection and queries – While relying on Leaflet and react-Leaflet for the core functionality which are widely used and well-maintained.
+We can think contributing a very lightweight wrapper that would aid the urban analytics community by developing a reusable, modular toolbar for _spatial selection_ _(and the callbacks associated)_ and queries (and the callbacks associated) – While such component relies on Leaflet and react-Leaflet for the core functionality which are widely used and well-maintained ☀️.

-Scale this to all the other components, and we have a powerful, flexible, and reusable set of tools for urban analytics research – or even beyond! 👀
+**Scale this to all the other components**, and we have a _powerful_, _flexible_, and _reusable_ set of tools for urban analytics research – or even beyond! 👀

 ### Cheers! 🎉